-We talked to Antonio Morales, CEO, and co-founder of Gocleer, about digital auto insurance, and this is what he said about it.
+Antonio Morales, CEO, and co-founder of Gocleer tells us about digital auto insurance which is revolutionizing the industry.

 First of all, how are you and your family doing in these COVID-19 times?